Strengthen Students' MINDFULNESS: Increase Your Students' Self-Control While Reducing Anxiety and Challenging Behaviors

 - Realistic and doable ways to incorporate daily mindful moments and practice focused awareness

 - Practical and doable ways to create a safe and trusting classroom environment

 A Message From Your Seminar Leader

 When you ask someone to name a person who has had a lasting impact on their life, it is often a teacher whom they felt respected them and took an interest in helping them see their potential.
 This is a powerful opportunity we, as educators, have to make a meaningful and lasting impact on young lives.
 But students are changing.
-Coming to school less prepared, more anxious, and less able to focus.
-Students appear unmotivated and unable to see the value of school in their own lives.
-All of these can cause difficult behaviors that make teaching less rewarding and more challenging for us.
+Coming to school less prepared, more anxious, and less able to focus, students are unmotivated and unable to see the value of school in their own lives.
+All of these can cause difficult behaviors that make teaching less rewarding and more challenging.
 A practical and real solution to some of these critical issues is to incorporate mindfulness practices into our daily routines to help students become aware of their emotions and begin to increase self-control, attention and emotional regulation that will help them be more successful students.
 This seminar is all about how to do just that!

 For our students who have difficulty dealing with negative emotions, fear and anger can hit them unexpectedly.
 Without a plan for dealing with these feelings, they can be thrown off and may react negatively.
-Teaching them how their brain works and how to put mindfulness practices into action will help them make better decisions at school, and in social situations.
+Teaching them how their brain works and how to put mindfulness practices into action will help them make better decisions.
 In addition, students can learn to regain access to their executive functions even when in a stressed or anxious state.

 P.S.
 The focus of this seminar will be on key, practical strategies to decrease student anxiety and challenging behaviors using mindfulness practices.

 Classroom Teachers, Counselors, Instructional Specialists and Coaches, Special Education Staff, Title I Staff, Behavior Intervention Specialists, Instructional Assistants, and Administrators Serving Grades K-12